iamrahulreddy/miapp/README.md

 ---

-Thank you for checking out the Mission: Impossible RAG Application!
-I hope you enjoy exploring the world of Ethan Hunt and his team as much as I enjoyed creating this project. 🕵️‍♂️🎬
+Thank you for checking out the `miapp` I hope you enjoy exploring the world of Ethan Hunt and his team as much as I enjoyed creating this project. 🕵️‍♂️🎬